-A basic CRM will include contact management and opportunity management, letting you find your customers and past communications instantly and track your sales leads.
-There are many little extras that can make all the difference to how you use the CRM.
-Look for one that you can customise with your own fields and settings to reflect your sales process.
+A basic CRM will include contact management and opportunity management.
+This will let you find your customers and past communications instantly and track your sales leads.
+However, there are many little extras that can make all the difference to how you use the CRM.
+For example, look for one that you can customise with your own fields and settings to reflect your sales process.

 Ideally, you’ll want email integration included.
 This will automatically capture your emails to and from your contacts, giving a full history of your communication.

 Surprisingly, many small business CRM systems don’t include much in the way of reporting, if any.
 The best systems will include a Sales Forecast report writer as well as a Listing Report writer for ad-hoc activity.
 If you are unable to unlock the insights of your CRM it becomes nothing more than a contact management system.

 In today’s market, even for small businesses, CRM automation is becoming a must have.
 Automation helps create efficiency and increases productivity by automating your manual processes.
 Your various actions in the CRM trigger workflows to complete a task according to a set of rules that you define.
 This might mean triggering the billing process when a sale closes or an email reminder when a warranty date expires.

 You can also use automation and integration to pass data between the different systems you use, updating and synchronising your customer information.
 Here you can use a native integration via the API or you might use an integration platform like Zapier.

 A CRM with integrated marketing lets you run email campaigns directly from your system and record your contacts’ interaction back to their account.
 Over time, you’ll build up valuable information on their behaviour and interests that lets you better meet their needs in the future.